[This article is taken from our White Paper “Enterprise social networks at the center of collaboration” >>> access the full White Paper (FREE)]

 Covéa is a good illustration of this turning point.
 The group of mutual insurance companies has set up a specific structure to develop collaborative uses.
 Community manager positions have been created, with each one managing a different portfolio of communities and assisting leaders on a daily basis.
 They also work with managers to raise their awareness and train them.
 What’s more, this structure relies on a network of ambassadors—volunteer employees of all profiles—who promote the social network in the field and help colleagues learn the ropes and how it works.
 This system encourages a positive dynamic, but also requires the company to recognize the time spent by these ambassadors or community leaders.
 It should go even further in its awareness of the efforts needed to promote cross-functional communication through the social network and reap all the benefits.

-★ CUSTOMER STORIES ★
+★ INSPIRING STORIES ★

 1. Caisse d’Epargne d’Auvergne et du Limousin